 Back to Environmental Stewardship Overview

-To keep global temperatures from rising to catastrophic levels, the business community must continue to reduce greenhouse gas emissions.
-As a company, we continually seek to decrease our contribution to greenhouse gas emissions and other pollutants such as carbon monoxide and volatile organic compounds.
+To keep global temperatures from rising, the business community must continue to reduce greenhouse gas emissions.
+As a company, we continually seek to decrease our greenhouse gas emissions and other pollutants such as carbon monoxide and volatile organic compounds.

-Between 2000 and 2020, we reduced our total greenhouse gas emissions by 57 percent — but we didn’t stop there.
-In 2021, we set new GHG emission reduction targets that align with the need to limit global warming to 1.5 degrees Celsius.
-These ambitious targets include reducing our Scope 1 and 2 emissions by 42 percent and our Scope 3 emissions by 25 percent per unit of production by 2030.
+Between 2000 and 2020, we reduced our total greenhouse gas emissions by 57 percent, and in 2021 we set new GHG emission reduction targets that align with the goal of limiting global warming to 1.5 degrees Celsius.
+These ambitious targets include reducing our Scope 1 and 2 emissions by 42 percent and our Scope 3 emissions by 25 percent per ton of production by 2030, measured against a 2020 baseline.

 Everyday